 Boston is an amazing city to live in.
-It has a rich history, brilliant entertainment, excellent food, and so much more.
+It has a rich history, brilliant entertainment, excellent food, a variety of free activities, and so much more.
 It might be among the most expensive cities in the United States, but it’s well worth it.
 The great news is that there are also plenty of dog parks in Boston for your pooch to be just as happy about this great city as you.

 So, you don’t have to worry about making the big move to Boston because there are several places where you can have fun with your beloved doggie.
 However, what might be slightly more challenging is for you to find a pet-friendly apartment in Boston.